 environment suitable for everyone.
 This class is suitable both for

 beginners and for established practitioners looking to refresh or

 refine their knowledge of the method.

 Ashtanga: Primary Series is a fluid, athletic yoga sequence consisting of sun salutations, standing, seated and finishing postures that synchronizes the flow of conscious breath, precise movement, specific gaze points and directed energy.
-New students are welcome and encouraged to contact the instructor, Lynn Thomasberg (email@example.com), before attending.
+New students are welcome and encouraged to contact the instructors, Bryan & Phoebe, by emailing email@example.com.

 Mysore Ashtanga students practice the Ashtanga yoga sequence at their own pace with individual attention from the teacher including hands-on adjustments and verbal cuing.
 Students may arrive anytime during the class.
-New students are welcome and encouraged to contact the instructor, Lynn (firstname.lastname@example.org), before attending.
+New students are welcome and encouraged to contact the instructors, Bryan & Phoebe, by emailing firstname.lastname@example.org.

 Candlelight Flow helps release the stresses of your day through conscious breathing, gentle flowing sequences and stretching.
 The body relaxes and the mind is swept clear.

 Gentle yoga is perfect for all ages and abilities, including those who are challenged by a decreased level of fitness, are overweight or may be recovering from injury or disease.